-Enterprise CFOs: How to Reduce The Costs of Customer Service Training and Onboarding
+Enterprise CFOs: How to Reduce the Costs of Customer Service Onboarding and Training

-Training and onboarding of customer service and customer experience staff can be costly and time-consuming.
-When you add the unpredictability of a pandemic, the financial risks of overstaffing and turnover are even greater.
+Training and onboarding of customer service staff can be costly and time-consuming.
+When you mix in the unpredictability of supply chain disruption and staffing issues, the grave financial risks of overstaffing, understaffing, and attrition start to add up.

 In an environment where the risk of cost and revenue mismatch is at an all-time high, cutting unnecessary expenses is quite important.

-Given the almost impossible task of forecasting revenues in this environment, companies are reducing fixed cost wherever possible, especially with their customer service teams.
+Given the almost impossible task of forecasting revenues in this environment, companies are reducing fixed costs wherever possible, especially with their customer service teams and software.
 But what’s the “right” amount of cost reduction?
-How long will the downturn last, and by cutting cost to the bone will it harm customer retention efforts and further reduce revenue?
+How long will the downturn last, and by cutting cost to the bone will management harm customer retention efforts and further reduce revenue?

 Digital experiences and the responses customers receive are more critical than ever before.
 Today’s customers expect speed, empathy, and precision in every single digital interaction they have with your company… no matter the channel, no matter the time of day.
 And whether it’s a question, or whether it’s a comment.
 It’s been shown that a moderate increase in customer experience generates an average revenue increase of $823 million over three years for a company with $1 billion in annual revenue.